-You can place emergency calls to 911, even if your phone is locked or your account is restricted.
+You can place calls to 9-1-1 even if the phone’s screen is locked or your account is restricted.

 Important: You won’t be able to make an emergency call if you don’t have a network signal.